Make a Third-Party Claim to Controlled Goods CPR 85.4

 (b) an order preventing the bringing of any claim against them for, or in respect of, their having taken control of any of the goods or having failed so to do.

-Evidence of buying vehicle tax
+Proof of vehicle tax payment.

 In your email, include the following information:

-Template email "The notice of claim to controlled goods".
+Template: "The notice of claim to controlled goods".

 template